survivejs/react-book/manuscript/authoring_libraries.md

 ...
 ```

 T> Dealing with regular `dist` that gets versioned is trickier.
-Ideally the contents of it would get updated when you hit `npm version` and get into the version commit NPM performs.
+Ideally the contents of it would get updated when you hit `npm version` and get into the version commit npm performs.
 I've set up a custom `npm run` script for this in the example above.
 It will run tests, generate a distribution build and hit `npm version` internally.
 Basic idea: `"version": "npm run test && npm run dist && npm version \"$@\" && npm run gh-pages && npm run deploy-gh-pages"`.

-Besides `prepublish` NPM provides a set of other hooks.
+Besides `prepublish` npm provides a set of other hooks.
 The naming is always the same and follows pattern `pre<hook>`, `<hook>`, `post<hook>` where `<hook>` can be `publish`, `install`, `test`, `stop`, `start`, `restart`.

-Even though NPM will trigger scripts bound to these automatically, you can trigger them explicitly through `npm run` for testing (ie. `npm run prepublish`).
+Even though npm will trigger scripts bound to these automatically, you can trigger them explicitly through `npm run` for testing (ie. `npm run prepublish`).
 Regardless of the usage, the idea here is that we want to make our package as easy to consume and let our users get away with the least possible amount of work on their part.

 There are plenty of smaller tricks to learn for advanced usage but those are better covered by [the official documentation](https://docs.npmjs.com/misc/scripts).
 Often all you need is just a `prepublish` script for build automation.

 ## Keeping Dependencies Up to Date

-An important part of maintaining NPM packages is keeping their dependencies up to date.
+An important part of maintaining npm packages is keeping their dependencies up to date.
 How to do this depends a lot on the maturity of your package.
 Ideally you have a nice set of tests covering the functionality.
 If not, things can get a little hairier.

 There are a few ways to approach dependency updates: